 Nootka Tree Essential Oil Uses

-Perfume: Use its unique aroma in a natural perfume blend.
+Use its unique aroma in a natural perfume blend.
+Add in complementary floral scented oils like lavender, rose, or jasmine.

 This oil is not widely available but can be found.
 Here are two great essential oil sources.